lifs-tools/lipidspace/README.md

 ### Linux

-qt5
-qmake
-make
+Please use the latest QT 6 library.

+On Ubuntu 22.04, you can run

+  sudo apt install qt6-base-dev qt6-base-dev-tools libqt6svg6-dev libqt6charts6-dev

+to install the necessary dependencies.

-See the `LipidSpaceRest.docker` file for required Ubuntu packages.
+See the `LipidSpaceRest.docker` file for other required Ubuntu 22.04 packages.

 ## Building LipidSpace

-  qmake LipidSpace.pro
+  qmake6 LipidSpace.pro
   make

 If you experience a build error like the following: